LarWong/Casa-de-Java/README.md

 ## Tasks

-- [ ] create enemy balloons and algo for movement of balloons following a path
+- [ ] create enemy bloons and algo for movement of bloons following a path
 - [ ] allow for validation of weapons location
 - [ ] allow for upgrading of attacks and defenses
 - [ ] allow for different difficulties